About Phillips County

 Criminal Records

-The criminal records system in Phillips County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Phillips County Sheriff's Office and local police departments maintain these records, while the Arkansas State Police provide additional resources for background checks.
-Residents can request criminal background checks through the Arkansas State Police, which offers a comprehensive report on an individual's criminal history.
+The criminal records system in Phillips County includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can request criminal background checks through the Arkansas State Police, which offers a full report on an individual's criminal history.

-• The Arkansas Crime Information Center also provides access to the sex offender registry, ensuring public awareness and safety.
+• The Arkansas Crime Information Center also provides access to the sex offender registry, making sure of public awareness and safety.

 Arrest Records